Dartegnian/Pi-Hole_stuff/README.md

-# pihole-stuff
+# Pi-hole Stuff
-Some configs for my Pi-hole.
+This repository contains all the configs and settings I have for my Pi-hole.
+This contains all my block lists as well as my blacklist and whitelist.
+That's all there is to it.